legiongis/hmsf-md/docker/README.md

 ## Set Up A Workspace From Scratch

-This will download the repos and docker images, then initialize the containers with test accounts and resources.
+This will download the repos and docker images, initialize the containers with test accounts and resources, and install javascript dependencies.

 > If you've already set up the dev environment, any make command containing `init-dev` will wipe all persistent data from the db and elasticsearch.